HeidyPB/SPACE_BNB/README.md

 ## :eyes: Usage

 <p>
   More specifically this app allows you to request a rental for a spacecraft.
-The user can also post an add for his own spaceshift :
+The user can also post an add for his own spaceship :
 </p>
 <img src="https://res.cloudinary.com/dwvrcwjwc/image/upload/v1672423087/Miscellaneous/SpaceBnb-Readme/space-new_zgysyl.png" alt="logo" width="600" height="auto" />